thearrival/project-code/README.md

  then write  specify the path in the code to create connection between the code and the operation system.

- then follow the code setups
+ then follow the code setups...